ovito-org/MatchMolecule/README.md

       |
       H
 ```
-you could write the following query `C(H)"Fe"(OH)`.
-Note, that multi-letter chemical elements need to be enclosed by `""`.
+you could use the query `C(H)"Fe"(OH)`.
+Multi-letter chemical elements need to be enclosed in single `'` or double quotes `"`.
 An equivalent formulation would be `C(H)"Fe"OH`.

 ### Adding wildcards / placeholders
-If you want to match multiple sub-molecules you can use the `?` wildcard character. `H?H` would match both, the `H-O-H` and the `H-N-H` molecules (and any other molecule where 2 H atoms are connected by a singular bridge atom).
+Use the `?` wildcard to match multiple sub-molecules.
+For instance, `H?H` matches both the `H-O-H` and `H-N-H` molecules (and any other molecule where two `H` atoms are connected by a single bridge atom).

 ### Creating additional bonds
-This syntax can be limiting so you might need to manually add  bonds to your string.
-If you want to select this group atoms:
+This syntax can be limiting, so you might need to manually add bonds to your string.
+To select this group of atoms:
 ```
 - C - N
     /   \*